 Cap Sante park is a another local favorite.
 It has a beautiful overlook with big ocean views.
 There are a some great little trails with some easy to climb (and kid-approved) rocks and beautiful wildflowers in the summer.
 T

 hought it might SOUND a little scary for parents of younger kids/anyone afraid of heights, the area is sloping everywhere, and most places feel completely safe.

 We love the Cranberry Lake trail system.
 There are lots of shorter, but fun (think rocks to climb over and jump on) trails that my toddlers can do.
 The lake is also a great spot for kayaking, paddle boarding, etc.

 To fully explore the island, you’ll need to make a reservation to bring your car on the ferry.
 It fills up fast, so plan early.
 Check out Krystal Acres Alpaca Farm, Lime Kiln State Park (you can often see porpoises from the shore), and the San Juan County Park.

-10. Go to John Storvik Playground
+18. Go to John Storvik Playground

 This park is half the reason we moved to Anacortes.
 This is probably the thing we do in Anacortes with kids most frequently.
 I’m not even kidding about that.
 It’s a huge park, suitable for kids of all ages, interests and skill levels.
 And there is even a wonderful spray park in the summer months.

-11. Check out the view at the top of Mount Erie
+19. Check out the view at the top of Mount Erie